-- Be at least 21 years of age; - Possess a Bachelor's Degree in social work, psychology, human services, counseling, nursing, special education or a related field; or have a minimum of six years direct experience related to the delivery of social services to people with disabilities; - Have at least one year's experience in working with people with disabilities or I/DD; - Complete all trainings as required by DOH/DDSD; - Verification of Provider Qualifications; - Pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
+• Be at least 21 years of age;

+• Possess a Bachelor's Degree in social work, psychology, human services, counseling, nursing, special education or a related field; or have a minimum of six years direct experience related to the delivery of social services to people with disabilities;

+- Have at least one year's experience in working with people with disabilities or I/DD; - Complete all trainings as required by DOH/DDSD;

+• Verification of Provider Qualifications or applicable waiver of such accreditation approved by DOH-DDSD;

+• Pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
 7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC